Clear Code

 For this, we should create data transfer objects.
 These are data classes that only carry data and do not contain procedures implementing business logic.

-Here we benefit from the method that we separate procedural and data classes.
+Here we benefit from the method that we .
 See more in that chapter.

 Data Model